SafeRL-Lab/Robust-Gymnasium/README.md

 Robust RL problems typically consists of three modules
 * **An agent (a policy):** tries to learn a strategy $\pi$ (a policy) based on the observation from the environment to achieve optimal long-term return
 * **An environment:** a task that determine the agents' immediate reward $r(\cdot |s,a)$ and the physical or logical dynamics (transition function $`P_t( \cdot | s,a)`$)
-* **<span style="color:red;">The disruptor module</span>:** represents the uncertainty/perturbation events that happens during any parts of the interaction process between the agent and environment.
+* <span style="color: orange;">**The disruptor module:**</span> represents the uncertainty/perturbation events that happens during any parts of the interaction process between the agent and environment.

 We illustrate the framework of robust RL for single-agent problems for instance:
 <!-- A figure that shows the modules in our frameworks -->